 3. Take care of yourself.

 It is natural to feel sad and grieve the loss of your marriage after a divorce.
 However, it is essential to move on with your life.
-Here are some tips on doing that: Accept the reality that your marriage is over.
+Here are some tips: Accept the reality that your wedding is over.
 This may mean saying goodbye to your ex, even if you still care about them.
 It also means letting go of any dreams you have for the future.
-This can be not easy because you may have gotten used to living a certain way.
-If your marriage was based on domestic violence or addiction, it could be helpful to get counseling to explore what went wrong and how you can prevent similar problems in the future.
+This cannot be easy because you may have adapted to a certain way.
+If your marriage was based on domestic violence or addiction, it could be helpful to get counseling to explore what went wrong and how to prevent similar problems.

-If you’re feeling stuck in your divorce, you can do a few things to move forward.
-First, take some time to assess your situation and figure out what’s holding you back.
+If you’re stuck in your divorce, you can do a few things to move forward.
+First, take time to assess your situation and determine what’s holding you back.
 Are you afraid of being alone?
 Are you worried about finances?
 Once you identify your fears, you can start to address them head-on.
-If you’re feeling lonely, reach out to friends and family members for support.
+If you’re feeling lonely, contact friends and family members for support.

 If you’re going through a divorce, you may feel various emotions, such as sadness, anger, fear, and relief.
 It’s important to give yourself time to grieve the loss of your marriage.
 Here are some tips to help you cope with your grief: Talk to someone you trust.
 A therapist, clergy member, or family member can help you express your feelings.
 A therapist, clergy member, or family member can help you express your feelings.
 Make a list of the positive things that happened during your marriage.
 This will give you a sense of perspective about what went well.
 This will provide you with a sense of perspective about what went well.

-The death of a parent, while always difficult, can be tough on kids who are already dealing with the stress of their parent’s divorce.
+While always difficult, the death of a parent can be tough on kids who are already dealing with the stress of their parent’s divorce.
 By talking with your kids about their feelings and giving them a sense of control over the situation, you can help them deal with the grief.
-Children often see only the negative in their parents’ marriage, but the good far outweighs the bad for most kids.
-It’s important to celebrate the joyous moments in your relationship with your kids, so focus on the little things rather than the big picture.
+Children often see only the negative in their parent’s marriage, but the good outweighs the bad for most kids.
+Celebrating the joyous moments in your relationship with your kids is important, so focus on the little things rather than the big picture.

 Q: Why did you write this book?